West Palm Beach VA Medical Center

 Ms. Katen-Bahensky received both her Bachelor of Arts in Anthropology and Master of Science in Public Health Administration from the University of Missouri at Columbia.
 She has been named as one of the “24 Leading Women to Know in Health Care” by Becker's Hospital Review and brings a wealth of knowledge and experience to the Department of Veterans Affairs.

-Himanshu S. Singh, M.D. was appointed Associate Director of the West Palm Beach VA Medical Center in April 2017.
-In his role, he is responsible for the oversight and management of hospital operational services to include Fiscal, Facilities Management, Human Resources Management, Medical Administration, Nutrition and Food, Police and Pharmacy.
+Maria Nguyen is currently the acting Associate Director for the West Palm Beach VA Medical Center (WPBVAMC) responsible for oversight of hospital operational services to include Fiscal, Facilities Management, Logistics, Medical Administration, Nutrition and Food, Police, and Pharmacy Services.
+Prior to assuming this role, she was appointed as the Assistant Director in February 2017.

 Ronald K. Williams, DO | 561-422-8603